EA Sports FC 25 promotional artwork showing Jude Bellingham and Jamal Musiala walking onto pitch with FC25 logo displayed prominently

 Why EA’s Gamble Paid Off

-EA’s decision to dump FIFA came down to three fundamental truths:
+EA’s decision to dump FIFA came down to three fundamental truths about their business.

 1. Players Don’t Buy FIFA for FIFA